+onal Telephone Calls

-Such expenses are allowable for one call to the Trustee's immediate family if they are located within the locale of their residence.
+expenses are allowable for one call to

+rustee's immediate family if they are ed within the locale of their residence.

+locat

-If travel is in excess of three (3) days, one such call is permitted for each successive three (3) days thereafter.
+If trav vel is in excess of three (3) days, one

+call is permitted for each successive

+three e (3) days thereafter.

-Each call should last a reasonable amount of time, such as 10 minutes per call.
+Each call should last a reasonable amount of

+such as 10 minutes per call.

+time,

+Grou Ind Transportation

-Transportation between the traveler's residence and airport, and transportation between the airport and conference location.
+sportation between the traveler's

+ence and airport, and transportation

+betw een the airport and conference location.

+REPORT TO BOARD OF ADMINISTRATION